 Hitherto unknown diseases and epidemic control:

-What we can do: Studies of evolution of disease causing species should be encouraged.
+What we can do: Studies of evolution of disease-causing species should be encouraged.
 Technology to study this should be made better.
 People should be educated regarding various diseases and ways to prevent and cure them.
 Keeping in mind the superbug issue.

 - “Population: The First Essay” by Thomas Robert Malthus